jhaakma/pandr/README.md

+Pandr

+I created this app in order to learn React.
+Nothing interesting here at the moment, but the plan is to make a movie recommendation app that utilises machine learning to create personalised recommendations.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>